Updated: Aug 23

 Most people tend to use sunscreen to protect their bodies during this time, whether they are going to the beach, the lake, or attending an event outdoors.
 Yet, most people forget to put sunscreen on the tops of their feet.

 Sunburn on the tops of your feet can ruin your day!
 Your feet may seem fine during your outdoor activity but when the sun is beating down on them all day without protection it can cause them pain and irritation for days to come.
-Protecting your feet with sunscreen is a simple task to help prevent this allowing you to enjoy your outdoor activity with the peace of mind that you are protected from head to toe.
+Protecting your feet with sunscreen is a simple task to help prevent this allowing you to enjoy your outdoor activity with the peace of mind that you are covered from head to toe.

 Tip 2: Use caution when walking barefoot!

-Walking barefoot is a common theme at the beach, the pool or outside around your house.
+Walking barefoot is a common theme at the beach, the pool, or outside around your house.
 This is also a common way to contract an infection.
 A bacterium loves warm, moist places and thrives in these areas.
 Constantly walking around barefoot can increase your chances of coming into contact with these bacteria.

 Be careful when walking around common places where there is heavy barefoot traffic as the possibility of these bacteria being present increases.
 When applicable try to wear shoes or sandals to prevent your feet from coming into contact with any bacteria.